Similarity Solutions of Shock Formation for First-order Strictly Hyperbolic Systems: Introduction

-where $\boldsymbol{f}(x,t)=(f_1(x,t), \cdots, f_N(x,t))$ are the $N$ dependent variables, $x$ is the spatial variable, $t$ denotes time, and $\boldsymbol{M}(\boldsymbol{f})$ is an arbitrary function of $\boldsymbol{f}$ (an $N$ by $N$ matrix).
-Such a system of PDEs given by (\ref{eq:hyperbolic_PDE}) is said to be \textit{hyperbolic} \cite{Dafermos} if $\boldsymbol{M}$ has a basis of eigenvectors, i.e., is diagonalizable, with only real eigenvalues.
+where $\boldsymbol{f}(x,t)=(f_1(x,t), \cdots, f_N(x,t))$ are the $N$ dependent variables, $x$ is the spatial variable, $t$ denotes time, and $\boldsymbol{M}(\boldsymbol{f})$, an $N \times N$ matrix, is some smooth function of $\boldsymbol{f}$.
+A system of PDEs given by (\ref{eq:hyperbolic_PDE}) is said to be \textit{hyperbolic} \cite{Dafermos} if $\boldsymbol{M}$ has a basis of eigenvectors, i.e., is diagonalizable, with only real eigenvalues.
 Furthermore, if the eigenvalues are distinct, then the system is said to be \textit{strictly hyperbolic}.
-In this work, we only consider one space dimension.
+In this work, we consider strictly hyperbolic PDE systems with one space dimension.

 Mathematical studies of shocks often analyze fundamental questions such as uniqueness, existence, and well-posedness.
 A less commonly asked question is how the shocks are formed, which is the main focus of this paper.
 Understanding how shocks form is of practical value, as it naturally leads to the understanding of their subsequent regularization.
 To answer such a question, a novel approach was presented by Pomeau \cite{Pomeau08} and Eggers, and Fontelos \cite{Eggers09}, who investigated the inviscid Burgers' equation and showed that the shock formation is locally self-similar through a universal solution (see \cref{subsec:background}).
 The Burgers' equation is often regarded as the prototypical equation for shock formation for various applications \cite{Bonkile18}, such as benchmarking numerical codes.
+The simplicity of the Burgers' equation also leads to its appearance in unexpected areas of mathematics, including probabilistic models such as random matrix theory \cite{Menon12}.
 From the perspective of shock formation, several authors \cite{Eggers17, Ryutovl19, Graziani22, Lai25, Eshima25} have shown that particular examples of shock formation in hyperbolic PDEs are closely related to the Burgers' equation.

 The formation of singularities from smooth conditions, such as those that arise from the Burgers' equation, is also of interest when investigating the well-posedness of flow equations.
 The most famous example is whether the Navier-Stokes equations form singularities in finite-time, which is one of the Millenium prize problems \cite{Fefferman06}.
 Notably, the identification of similarity solutions of finite-time singularities have been used in approaching such problems \cite{Eggers19, Wang23}.